-My ‘2021 Sex Kitten Countdown” has gone around the world highlighting some of the lesser-known Cult Movie Queens, but now it’s time to celebrate one of the most popular!
+My ‘2023 Sex Kitten Countdown” will be going around the world highlighting some of the lesser-known Cult Movie Queens, but now it’s time to celebrate one of the most popular!

 Susan George was born on July 26, 1950 in Surbiton, England as Susan Melody George.

 Susan not only became a famous Actress, she was one of cinema’s most popular sex kittens as well!